mjtorn/ripwhine/README.rst

     Everyone is permitted to fork and modify and redistribute the code as long as the original author's name is visible somewhere.

-If you got good ideas, push them back to avoid freetard fork hell.
+If you got good ideas, push them back plz.